-General explanation of the specific competence Evaluation criteria for cycle 1 How it's covered in Time Travellers 1 Linguistic comprehension Understand general meaning and specific details from simple texts (both oral and written), enabling participation in everyday communication.
-1.1 Recognise and interpret common words and expressions in multimodal, brief and simple oral and written texts about common and familiar everyday topics, relevant to students' lives and interests, expressed in an understandable, clear, simple and direct way with standard language.
-1.2 Choose and apply, in a structured and guided way, key linguistic and contextual strategies to understand general meaning as well as specific details in everyday communicative situations that are relevant to students' lives and interests.
-Time Travellers contains a wide variety of texts, stories, listening activities, songs and videos to help students improve their comprehension as they learn new words and structures.
+General explanation of the specific competence Evaluation criteria for cycle 2 How it's covered in Time Travellers 1 Linguistic comprehension Understand general meaning and specific details from simple texts (both oral and written), enabling participation in everyday communication.
+1.1 Recognise and interpret overall meaning, as well as words and sentences previously indicated, in brief, simple oral, written and multimodal texts related to common themes and everyday experiences relevant to students' lives, as well as fiction texts appropriate to student's level, expressed in a clear, understandable manner using standard language in various formats.
+1.2 Select and apply, in a guided way, appropriate strategies in everyday communication situations and of relevance to the student, to gather overall meaning and process explicit information in brief, simple texts on familiar subjects.
+Time Travellers contains a wide variety of texts, stories, listening activities and videos to help students improve their comprehension as they learn new words and structures.
 As well as those provided in the Student's book, students have access to the Bookroom of audiobooks.
 The real-world topics and contexts are all relevant to students' everyday lives.
 The inclusive learning activity bank provides alternative comprehension activities types to provide students with multiple learning options.
 2 Linguistic production Produce simple, structured texts to express immediate needs and to participate in everyday communication.
-2.1 Orally express simple, short phrases giving basic information about everyday topics, relevant to students' lives using verbal and non-verbal resources in a structured and guided way.
-Drawing on structures that have been learnt previously and paying attention to rhythm, emphasis and intonation.
-2.2 Write words, expressions and phrases, in frameworks for a specific purpose, using analogue and digital tools, and words and basic structures about everyday topics relevant to students' lives.
-2.3 Choose and apply, in a structured and guided way, basic strategies to produce short and simple messages that are appropriate to the communicative context, using physical and digital resources as support when necessary.
-Students practise writing new words and short texts and practise all new language orally.
+2.1 Orally express short phrases giving basic information about everyday topics, relevant to students' lives using, in a guided way, verbal and non-verbal resources, paying attention to rhythm, emphasis and intonation.
+2.2 Write brief, simple texts, appropriate to the communication situation in question, based on models, using analogue and digital tools, and basic language and structures about everyday topics, relevant to students' lives.
+2.3 Choose and apply, in a guided way, strategies to produce short and simple messages that are appropriate to the communicative context, using, with help, physical and digital resources as support when necessary.
+Throughout the units, students are asked to produce a variety of texts, both formal and informal.
+These texts are in response to everyday situations that students will be able to relate to and engage with.
+They practise all new language orally in everyday situations.
 The inclusive learning activity bank provides alternative production activity types to provide students with multiple learning options.